softprodev/adex-core/README.md

 # AdEx Core

-This repository contains the Ethereum-based core of the AdEx Network.
+This repository contains the Ethereum-based core of the AdEx Network, written in Solidity.
 This includes facilitating registering publishers, advertisers and the exchange that allows them to bid and pay to each other.

 ## Instructions